ForgeryGPT: A Multimodal LLM for Interpretable Image Forgery Detection and Localization: Methodology

 \subsection{Mask-Aware Forgery Extractor}

-In addition to leveraging coarse-level image features, ForgeryGPT introduces a fine-grained representation of the detailed mask areas corresponding to the forged regions.
-To capture pixel-level tampering traces of each object region, we propose the Mask-Aware Forgery Extractor.
-This module not only generates precise forgery masks but also encodes mask-level visual features of the forged images, significantly enhancing the model's sensitivity to forged regions.
-Specifically, the Mask-Aware Forgery Extractor first obtains a visual information map of the forgery mask through the FL-Expert.
-Then, taking the forged mask as input, the proposed Mask Encoder generates specialized mask tokens tailored for the LLM's visual embeddings.
-These mask tokens, embedded with prior knowledge from the FL-Expert, interact and learn from other token features to generate enhanced visual-language forgery representations.
-This interaction improves the model’s ability to detect and reason about forgeries at the pixel level, providing more detailed and accurate forgery localization.
+Beyond leveraging coarse-level image features, ForgeryGPT incorporates fine-grained mask-based features that correspond to potential forgery regions.
+To capture pixel-level tampering artifacts within object areas, we introduce the Mask-Aware Forgery Extractor.
+This module simultaneously generates precise forgery masks and encodes rich, mask-level visual representations from the input images, substantially improving the model’s sensitivity to manipulated regions.
+Concretely, the Mask-Aware Forgery Extractor first generates a visual saliency map highlighting suspected tampered areas through the FL-Expert.
+Subsequently, the Mask Encoder processes the generated forgery masks to produce dedicated mask tokens aligned with the LLM’s embedding space.
+These mask tokens, enriched with prior knowledge from the FL-Expert, interact with other learned token embeddings to construct a refined visual-language representation of the forgery regions.
+Such cross-modal interaction enables the model to perform accurate pixel-level detection and reasoning, thereby enhancing both the granularity and reliability of forgery localization.